Veterans & Mesothelioma

 4After the VA evaluates the patient’s complete record, they make a decision regarding the compensation for the veteran.

-The most important part of this process is when the VA determines the level of asbestos exposure during time in the military and during occupations undertaken as a civilian.
+The most important part of this process is when the VA determines the level of asbestos exposure during time in the military and during occupations as a civilian.
 This is required as evidence to establish the relationship between the veteran’s asbestos exposure and the development of mesothelioma.
 A certified VA claims representative can do most of the work setting up an exposure summary for free.

 VA Benefits & Compensation